jhclark/turnin-webapp/README.md

 * Built-in cryptographic receipt system to verify student turn-in claims (in case there is a discrepancy between the file on-disk and a file the student claims to have submitted)
 * Tracks multiple submissions

 The most recent version of files submitted are kept in data/uploads.
 The entire history of files submitted by students is kept in data/uploads/all.
+All generated receipts are logged to data/receipts.log.

 Building and Running the WebApp
 ===============================